OneDrive/apidoctor/readme.md

 matches the proper schema.
 Using `check-service` would verify that the service responses to the request following the schema.

-Request / response pairs are identified by matching up the next response found after the request codeblock.
+Request/response pairs are identified by matching up the next response found after the request codeblock.
 You can have other codeblocks between a request and a response as long as they are missing the metadata or tagged as `"blockType": "ignored"`.
 A given file can have as many resources and request/response pairs as necessary.

-## Request Parameters
+## Request parameters

 The tool also supports defining parameters for requests in a separate file.
 This information is loaded and used to make one or more requests to the service by